Cirru/cirru-edn.rs/README.md

 #### Limitations

 - Some special Edn types (like `Quote`, `AnyRef`) cannot be serialized
-- Map keys must be strings when converting to JSON-compatible format
-- Maps with complex keys will use their string representation
+- Maps with complex keys will use their string representation when serializing structs

 ### EDN Format